cpoff/cpoff.github.com/_posts/2016-2-11-tv-market.md

 ---
 layout: post
 title:  "Portland's home sports teams"
 description:  "One of the things you have to deal with when you relocate is changes to your regional sports affiliation.
 Yeah, Portland has the Timbers and Blazers.
-But what else is in our TV market?"
+But what else is in our TV market?
+Here's a rundown."
 author: Curt Poff
 date:   2016-2-11
 categories: [sports]